Fine-tune with the API or CLI

 ]}

-For an explanation of the system, user, and assistant roles, see Overview.
-For dataset examples, see SFT-ChatML-format-example.jsonl and SFT-ChatML-format-example.xlsx (XLS and XLSX formats support only single-turn conversations).
+For details on the system, user, and assistant roles, see Overview.
+For training dataset samples, see SFT-ChatML Format Sample.jsonl and SFT-ChatML Format Sample.xlsx.
+Note that the XLS and XLSX formats support only single-turn conversations.

-This is an invitation-only parameter.
+This is a beta parameter.
 To use it, please contact your account manager.

 SFT thinking model

-The training data supports multi-turn conversation and various role settings, but only the final assistant output is used for training.
-A single line of training data has the following structure:
+The training data supports multi-turn conversations and various role settings, but the model trains only on the last assistant output.
+Each expanded line of training data has the following structure:

-# A single line of training data (JSON format) has the following structure:
+# A single line of training data (JSON format) has the following typical structure when expanded:

 {"messages": [